camunda-community-hub/bpmn-documentation-generator/README.md

 - Global artifacts (messages, signals, escalations, errors, categories)

 The output is rendered via FreeMarker templates and written next to your input BPMN file.
 If an SVG with the same base name exists, the document will embed it for visual context.

+XML schema definitions for both BPMN and DMN are maintained by the Objects Management Group Standards Development Organization (OMG-SDO for short) and can be found here : https://www.omg.org/spec/

 ---